ryanisaacg/blog/content/posts/new-blog-2.md

 - I wanted to wait until the 0.4 release is closer to feature-complete
 - And mostly, I've been very busy

+Post-script update, as of June 8th 2020: The blog is a bit more automatic!
+Previously I was just pushing up new built versions of the site to Github Pages, but that gets tedious.
+I set up Github Actions to run on any push to ryanisaacg/blog on master; now the blog is automatically built and deployed.